-Activity Outcome Inform parents and carers and Group A Strep and how to act if you are Opportunity to learn, concerned about your child.
-Information was included on websites and ask questions from an promoted through social media.
-Webinar sessions with clinicians were expert panel. hosted by the South East London Integrated Care System and these were promoted locally.
+Activity Outcome Inform parents and carers and Group A Strep and how to act if you are concerned about your child.
+Information was included on websites and promoted through social media.
+Webinar sessions with clinicians were hosted by the South East London Integrated Care System and these were promoted locally.
+Opportunity to learn, ask questions from an expert panel.
 Parents were encouraged to ensure their child has their flu vaccine, as this could reduce the risk of Group A Strep.
 This was promoted on the website and through social media and local newspaper advertising.